ublue-os/website/docs/introduction.md

 Image-based in the context of Linux distributions means that the operating system is packaged as a sort of image and everything added by the user is considered a separate layer.
 In image-based distributions the root filesystem is mounted as read-only while the OS is booted.
 This means that all the changes to the base system are only applied after a reboot.
 Fedora uses [`ostree`](https://ostreedev.github.io/ostree/) (like git for the filesystem) for its atomic filesystem updates and [`rpm-ostree`](https://docs.fedoraproject.org/en-US/fedora/latest/system-administrators-guide/package-management/rpm-ostree/) (specialized equivalent of Fedora's `dnf`) for the image and package management system.

-## Isn't this just another immutable Linux distribution?

-Fedora Silverblue, Kinoite, Sericea, and many other projects are all often called immutable Linux distributions.
-We think that it is a misleading term with the connotation of the end user losing their power.
-To us, the ideas espoused by so-called immutable distributions mean increased stability through separating the stable core from the programs added by the user.
-The existence of Universal Blue proves that that stable core is not unchangeable.

-Universal Blue is not really even a distribution, it's more a community seeking to augment Fedora Silverblue and it's peers,and giving you the tools to do it too.

 ## What does uBlue do?

 Universal Blue uses ["OSTree Native Containers"](https://fedoraproject.org/wiki/Changes/OstreeNativeContainerStable) which enables "rebasing" (changing out the base system while keeping user data) the operating system to an [OCI](https://opencontainers.org/) container image (same thing as Docker container images).